 We are very positive people at NewGenne, so why ask such a negative question?
 Because thousands of premature deaths arise from hospital infections every year.
 We believe most of those deaths are avoidable and we actively work to prevent such deaths.

-When we formed the company in 2001, the concept of having NO infections in a British hospital was laughed at.
-The hospital professionals did not see “control” and “prevent” as synonymous.
-Their medical association was called the Hospital Infection Society.
-To them, infections were inevitable when you grouped sick people in hospitals and their job was to control infections that had already happened.
+When we formed the company in 2001, the concept of having NO infections in a British hospital was a concept that few were able to grasp.
+To many, hospital professionals, infections were inevitable when you grouped sick people in hospitals.
 100,000 infection deaths have occurred in British hospitals in the last 20 years, keeping these professionals extremely busy.

 What has changed in two decades?